joaomarcosbc/take-home-test/README.md

 - **Database**:
   - EF Core with **In-Memory Database** for tests.
-  - Can be migrated to a real database easily.

 - **Authentication**: Not implemented for simplicity.
 Adding `[Authorize]` in ASP.NET Core would be trivial.